kghose/kghose.github.io/fascinating_things.md

-[Spikey spheres](http://www.solipsys.co.uk/new/SpikeySpheres.html?HN_20161120)&nbsp;- and interesting take on the curse of dimensionality and properties of higher dimensional spaces&nbsp;([lobste.rs](https://lobste.rs/s/dzpi3p/spikey_spheres))
+[Spikey spheres](http://www.solipsys.co.uk/new/SpikeySpheres.html?HN_20161120) - and interesting take on the curse of dimensionality and properties of higher dimensional spaces ([lobste.rs](https://lobste.rs/s/dzpi3p/spikey_spheres))